a3020/concrete5-ideas/README.md

 1. Show the last compatible version on the marketplace page. (ramonleenders)
 1. Adding the same add-on to both the 5.6 and 5.7 marketplace will create an '/add-on1' kind of slug (which is pretty ugly). (a3020)
 1. Marketplace reviews may have attachments but they are not shown on the reviews page. (a3020)
+1. The ability to delete / deactivate add-ons or themes. (a3020)

 ## Maintaining the license model
 Goal: Prevent abuse of the license.